Skip to main content

 Insulin Signaling, Glucose Metabolism, and Induced Metabolic Syndrome

 The relationship between androgens and metabolic health is profoundly complex.
-While hypogonadism is strongly associated with and an increased risk of Type 2 Diabetes, the solution is not simply to administer testosterone without regard for dose and metabolic context.
+While hypogonadism is strongly associated with insulin resistance and an increased risk of Type 2 Diabetes, the solution is not simply to administer testosterone without regard for dose and metabolic context.
 The blunt application of high-dose testosterone in an unmonitored setting can paradoxically degrade insulin sensitivity over the long term, pushing a patient toward a state of iatrogenic metabolic syndrome.

 The mechanism is multifactorial.
 Supraphysiological levels of androgens can interfere with insulin receptor signaling at a post-receptor level within muscle and adipose tissue.
 While acute administration may initially improve glucose uptake, chronic exposure to high levels can lead to a down-regulation of key components of the insulin signaling cascade, such as the insulin receptor substrate (IRS-1) and the glucose transporter type 4 (GLUT4).
 This effectively makes the cells less responsive to the effects of insulin.